Team997Coders/TestableRobot/readme.md

 Also, compared to the prior revision, I have upgraded the build to use the 2019.1.1-beta-2 WPILib revision and GradleRIO 2019.1.1-beta-2a.
 In addition, the testing framework was upgraded to JUnit5 to be at the same level as WPI.

-For an in-depth walkthough, see [Testable Command Groups](https://www.youtube.com/watch?v=DusNuZwCGAM).
+For an in-depth walkthough, see [Testable Command Robot](https://www.youtube.com/watch?v=rbSPkhAgLk0) and [Testable Command Groups](https://www.youtube.com/watch?v=DusNuZwCGAM).
 It is not nearly as long as the last one.
 Promise!

 ## Usage
 1. Download [Visual Studio 2017 Community Edition](https://visualstudio.microsoft.com/downloads/).
 Install C++ desktop support.